Amateur Radio Satellite Frequency Coordination

 Next panel meeting

-On 3 September 2018 version 39 of the IARU Amateur Satellite Coordination Request came into effect.
-The previous versions can no longer be used.
+On 15 May 2020 version 40 of the IARU Amateur Satellite Coordination Request came into effect.
+Version 39 may be used until 1 August 2020.

 Short information paper